canonical/hardware-observer-operator/dev-environment.md

 First, you need to bootstrap a Juju controller on the machine.
 Using a default LXD controller should suffice.

 ### Extra requirements if using juju controller on LXD
-Due to some [historical reasons](https://bugs.launchpad.net/juju/+bug/1964513), the default bridge for LXD does not work, if you try to add a local machine to the LXD controller.
+Due to some [historical reasons](https://bugs.launchpad.net/juju/+bug/1964513), the default bridge for LXD does not work.
+If you try to add a local machine to the LXD controller.
 You will need to create a new bridge:
 ```
 lxc network create br0 -t bridge
 lxc profile edit default  # Rename lxdbr0 to br0 in the profile